netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 Elapsed time:  41.77 seconds
 ```

-Like the tool we used for validation are the `iac-test` a publicly available tool written by Cisco CX, but it can not be used for anything without the test templates.
-In this lab are these templates stored withing the `terraform-aac` repository.
+Like the tool we used for validation the `iac-test` is a publicly available tool written by Cisco CX, but it can not be used for anything without the test templates.
+In this lab these templates are stored within the `terraform-aac` repository.

 ## Lab Summary

-If you have followed the steps outline in this lab guide have you successfully used Terraform AAC to modify the configuratons of your ACI simulator.
+If you have followed the steps outlined in this lab guide, you have successfully used Terraform AAC to modify the configurations of your ACI simulator.

-In the next lab will we integrate these steps into a CI/CD pipeline in order to eliminate manual tasks.
+In the next lab we will integrate these steps into a CI/CD pipeline in order to eliminate manual tasks.